-A Toyota RAV4-sized electric SUV is on the cards, with the potential for many more electric Toyota models to follow
+A Toyota RAV4-sized electric SUV will be unveiled at the Shanghai Motor Show in April, with many more electric Toyota models to follow

-Toyota hasn't officially named its new electric car yet, but has trademarked a number of potential candidates recently.
+Toyota hasn't officially named its new electric car yet, but has recently trademarked a number of potential candidates.
 The trademark registrations all centre around the 'BZ series', with designations running from BZ1 to BZ5, as well as BZ4X and BZ5X, which may signal four-wheel-drive variants.
 DrivingElectric understands that BZ stands for 'Beyond Zero' – what Toyota calls its zero-emission plans.

 Speaking to DrivingElectric, Toyota Europe’s executive vice-president Matt Harrison said the new electric model would be slightly more expensive than the RAV4, but would also occupy a similar part of the brand's line-up.
 “The size is similar to RAV4,” Harrison said, “so between RAV4, which is already available as a hybrid and plug-in hybrid, and this product as a zero-emissions option, we’ve pretty much got this covered.
 Customers would choose between these two vehicles in our portfolio."

 Where can I buy hydrogen and where is my nearest hydrogen filling station?

 Best electric SUVs 2021